-Feeling restless or moody
+- Feeling angry or moody

-Withdrawing from friends and family
+- Withdrawing from friends and family

 Some women don’t tell anyone about their symptoms.
 New mothers may feel embarrassed, ashamed, or guilty about feeling depressed when they are supposed to be happy.
 They may also worry they will be seen as bad mothers.
 Any woman can become depressed during pregnancy or after having a baby.
 It doesn’t mean you are a bad mom.
-You and your baby don’t have to suffer.
+You don’t have to suffer.
 There is help.
 Your doctor can help you figure out whether your symptoms are caused by depression or something else.

 What causes postpartum depression?

+The exact cause of PPD is not known and many different factors are likely to contribute to someone developing PPD.
 Hormonal changes may trigger symptoms of postpartum depression.
 When you are pregnant, levels of the female hormones estrogen and progesterone are the highest they’ll ever be.
 In the first 24 hours after childbirth, hormone levels quickly drop back to normal, pre-pregnancy levels.
 Researchers think this sudden change in hormone levels may lead to depression.2 This is similar to hormone changes before a woman’s period but involves much more extreme swings in hormone levels.